-What’s best is that you don’t have to pay any fees and you can request your buyer payment in any form you prefer.
+What’s best is that you don’t have to pay any fees and can request your buyer payment in any form you prefer.

 Craigslist is the oldest, still the most popular online marketplace people visit when they seek to buy used items locally.

-With this platform, you can list unlimited musical instruments for sale without charging you any listing or selling fees.
+With this platform, you can list unlimited musical instruments for sale without charging any listing or selling fees.

 Kidd3r focuses on sustainability and allows you to sell or swap your old musical instruments within the United Kingdom.

 When you sign up for the platform, you become a Kidd3r marketplace and community member for selling and exchanging items.

 To ensure your security, Kidd3r suggests accepting payments via PayPal and not shipping your item before receiving it.

 Moreover, selling or swapping your music gear on Kidd3r is completely free.